 When I travel solo, I usually research for days to find the perfect place to stay.
 After all, I’d be on my own and I want my trip to be as easy as possible.

-I stayed in a 4 bed female dorm and we had our own bathroom that was attached.
-The good this was that the guest house was away from the loud city centre but closer to the beaches.
+I stayed in a 4-bed female dorm and we had our own bathroom that was attached.
+The good this was that the guest house was away from the loud city center but closer to the beaches.
 So, the dorm rooms were quiet and I had a good sleep quality.

-This place had a nice sitting area outside with a sun umbrella, a big living room with TV, airy kitchen with all the appliances, and even a washing machine.
+This place had a nice sitting area outside with a sun umbrella, a big living room with a TV, an airy kitchen with all the appliances, and even a washing machine.

-The private rooms with balcony were upstairs and they looked lovely too.
+The private rooms with balconies were upstairs and they looked lovely too.
 If I revisit Lagos, I will book one of the private rooms on top.